jimmymarks/illtron-static/src/markdown/resume.md

 ##### Washington, DC
 ##### Feb.
 2013–Aug.
 2015

+* Led strategy, research, development, and design for a large-scale redesign and re-platforming project of the company's primary web properties
+* Collaborated with stakeholders to understand business objectives and product ideas for redesign project
+* Hands-on product team leadership, transforming assumptions and requirements into validated user stories and development tasks
-Using Atomic Design principles, established a living style guide and design system serving *Science*’s journal and magazine properties.
-This successful effort has led to culture of product and design not only within the company, but also among the company’s mission-critical partners and vendors.
+* Using Pattern Lab and Atomic Design principles, established a living style guide/design system serving *Science*'s journal and magazine properties.
+* Led shift from waterfall to lean/agile processes

-Shepherded an initiative to establish a user-first design culture, borrowing from both Lean and Design Thinking models, for iterating consumer products and technology, relying on both data and empathy for the customer to drive decisions.
-Led development, including Javascript, Sass/CSS, Node.js, PHP, Drupal, WordPress, and Pattern Lab.
+* Established user-first design culture for iterating consumer products and technology, relying on both data and user empathy to drive decisions
+* Web design and development, including Javascript, Sass/CSS, Node.js, PHP, Drupal, WordPress, and Pattern Lab.

 #### Instructor, Front-End Web Development